RogueRaider/personal_configs/README.md

 `:20vs .`
 20 character wide vertical split opening the file manager of the current directory

+## Registers

+`"0p`
+In normal and visual modes, pastes the contents of the register 0

+`"*p`
+Pastes the contents of the clipboard

 ## Window Management
 `CTL + w`
 Window management